 Barry's Coilguns

 This is a Java simulation of a classic RLC (resistor - inductor - capacitor) circuit.
-You should see an applet (below) with slider controls to adjust the parameters, which will control a graph of inductor current during its initial response.
+You should see an applet (below) with slider controls to adjust the parameters, which controls a graph of inductor current during its initial response.

 About the RLC Simulation

-Schematic of series resistor, inductor, capacitor This is a "simple" circuit to let you play with various component values and see what happens.
-It simulates a RLC circuit alone, without the projectile.
+Schematic of series resistor, inductor, capacitor This simulates a RLC circuit alone, without the projectile.
 This coil has constant (fixed) inductance throughout the simulation.
+This is a "simple" circuit to let you play with various component values and see what happens.

 Your goal in this little game is to find a combination of values which result in maximum peak coil current, and which also dies away to near zero in about the time it takes the projectile to pass the mid-point of your coil.
 Good luck!